 You can also give each different placeable object a different PrefabId as this can be used later for various functions.

 The best idea at this stage is to test your object to see how it looks.
 It can be misleading as to which cells you need to enable as your object could be back to front.
 You will tell if something is off as the cell marking will not match your shape.
-If this is the case, try marking the opposite sides cells, like the image below.
+If this is the case, try marking the opposite sides cells, trying one or both of the images below.

 You should also try rotating the object with ‘R’ to see how that looks.
-You will notice the cell positions changing on the selectObject button.
+You will notice the cell positions changing on the Building class in the hierachy.
 This is normal and will reset to your chosen positions on deselect (right-click) or game exit.

 Move on points